wejs/we/README.md

 ##About

-> We.js is a node.js framework for real time applications, sites or blogs!
+> We.js is a node.js framework for create real time applications, sites or blogs!

 ##We.js features: